-In order to facilitate the composition of simulation models, we are adapting a GUI (see Fig. 5) to the development of maintenanceproduction optimization and simulation models based on the VLE simulator.
-Previously dedicated to the rapid development of maintenance simulation models, this GUI was developed in the context of the OptiMain project (Lust et al., 2005; Roux et al., 2008).
+In order to facilitate the composition of simulation models, we are adapting a GUI (see figure 5) to the development of maintenance-production optimization and simulation models based on the VLE simulator.
+Previously dedicated to the rapid development of maintenance simulation models, this GUI was developed in the context of the OptiMain project [20, 7].
 However, in this paper the production aspects are also considered contrary to the OptiMain project that exclusively focuses on the maintenance point of view.